 I was born in Idaho but raised in Wyoming.
 A church mission took me to Sao Paulo, Brazil where I became extremely sick.
 A return to the US led to endless specialists, medications, and an expected life on medications and bed rest.
 This is when I first got exposed to chiropractic in Oregon which cured me of all the issues.
 With a bachelors from Utah State University and doctorates in Chiropractic and Naturopathic from National University of Health Sciences I came to Utah and have just purchased and moved into our permanent building.

 I love our association because they are active in protecting and expanding the chiropractic scope of practice.
 I also love that they provide continuing education and find quality sponsors to raise money and cover the expenses.
 They are also looking out for our wellbeing by finding ways to cover disability, eliminate student loans, and lower health insurance expenses.
-Having worked with governors and senators in Wyoming and now being established in Utah I am excited to get involved with the organization and continue the positive trends we are seeing.
-This involve continued modification of Utah laws, listening to practitioner problems, and finding solutions.
+Having worked with governors and senators in Wyoming and now being established in Utah I am excited to stay involved with the UCPA and continue to strengthen us through COVID and beyond.

 Dr Kocour served on the UCPA board previously as a District 2 Representative and is eager to support again in an At-Large position.
 “I am trying to make a difference to continuously improve our ability to take care of our patients in the state.”
 She believes it is important to stay involved and be supportive of her peers.
 She attended university of Nebraska -Omaha, studying exercise science with a specialization in athletic training, then enjoyed working in a physical therapy office and a rehabilitation hospital for 5 years.
 During that time, she left Omaha to attend Palmer College of Chiropractic in Davenport, Iowa.
 She continuously works to increase her knowledge of how the systems of the body works together to create a health.
 Dr Kocour has always appreciated the relationship between proper body function and optimal health.
 She utilizes the Gonstead Method in her practice as well as torque release which is a light force technique and B.E.S.T. technique which is an energetic technique that focuses on updating emotions and thoughts as it pertains to your health.
 Her focus within the practice is with infants and children and women’s health issues.